Fest Details

 Early Check-In at Paper & Pencil – March 17-21

-Visit Paper & Pencil located at 1480 W Berwyn Ave from 11am-6pm on Monday, March 17 - Friday, March 21 to check in early and collect your Chicago Stationery Fest lanyard, wristband, name tag, and event program.
+Visit Paper & Pencil located at 1480 W Berwyn Ave from 11am-6pm on Monday, March 17 - Friday, March 21 to check in early and collect your Chicago Stationery Fest lanyard, wristband, and name tag.

 For the best experience, early check-in at Paper & Pencil is recommended!